 The following is a series of lessons, short stories and life-hacks from rebel entrepreneurs.
 These lessons and life hacks have a thorough grounding in scientific research and the very latest in psychology and business studies.
 This research backs up the stories and life hacks of rebel entrepreneurs that took the plunge for freedom.
 Now, they work when they want, where they want and how they want.
 Business is done entirely on their own terms.
 They make money work for them, and not the other way around.

 Chrisjan Peters once said: “Your salary is the bribe they give you to forget your dreams.”
 Remember this.
 The clutches of corporate life will hold a rebel entrepreneur captive, but taking a risk will set them free.

-John Moore is a serial entrepreneur who has built several mutlimillion dollar businesses.
+John Moore is a serial entrepreneur who has built several multimillion dollar businesses.
 Moore has become known as a “rebel entrepreneur” because of his unique style in building his businesses.
-3D4Medical, which Moore built from scratch on a shoestring budget, has single handedly revolutionised how anatomy is studied throughout the world through disruptive proprietary 3D technology.
+3D4Medical, which Moore built from scratch on a shoestring budget, has single-handedly revolutionised how anatomy is studied throughout the world through disruptive proprietary 3D technology.
 By the time that Moore sold 3D4Medical to Elsevier PLC, his company had replaced traditional textbooks and medical learning in over 300 of the world’s top universities, over 25 Million downloads and over 1.2 million subscribers.
 3D4Medical’s award-winning medical platform Complete Anatomy has dominated the top spot on every single app store in over 160 countries.